discordjs/guide/guide/popular-topics/intents.md

 Version 13 of Discord.js will require you to choose suitable intents (as it uses a new version of Discord's API), it's worthwhile reading this section even if you don't currently want to update, so you know what to do later.
 :::

 Gateway Intents were introduced by Discord so bot developers can choose which events their bot receives based on which data it needs to function.
-Intents are named groups of pre-defined websocket events, which the Discord.js client will receive.
+Intents are named groups of pre-defined WebSocket events, which the Discord.js client will receive.
 If you omit `DIRECT_MESSAGE_TYPING`, for example, you will no longer receive typing events from direct messages.
-If you provide no intents version 12 will receive all events for allowed intents, version 13 will throw an error.
+If you provide no intents, version 12 will receive all events for allowed intents, and version 13 will throw an error.

 :::tip
-For up-to-date information about gateway intents (including the full list of available intents and corresponding events) please check the [Discord API Documentation (Gateway Intents)](https://discord.com/developers/docs/topics/gateway#gateway-intents).
+For up-to-date information about gateway intents (including the full list of available intents and related events), please check the [Discord API Documentation (Gateway Intents)](https://discord.com/developers/docs/topics/gateway#gateway-intents).
 :::

 ## Privileged Intents

-Discord defines some intents as "privileged" due to the sensitive nature of the data sent through the affected events.
-At the time of writing this article privileged intents are `GUILD_PRESENCES` and `GUILD_MEMBERS`.
-If your bot is not verified and in less than 100 guilds you can enable privileged gateway intents in the [Discord Developer Portal](https://discord.com/developers/applications) under "Privileged Gateway Intents" in the "Bot" section.
-If your bot is already verified or is about to [require verification](https://support.discord.com/hc/en-us/articles/360040720412) you need to request privileged intents in your verification application or by reaching out to Discord's [support team](https://dis.gd/contact) including the reason why you require access to privileged intents.
+Discord defines some intents as "privileged" due to the data's sensitive nature sent through the affected events.
+At the time of writing this article, privileged intents are `GUILD_PRESENCES` and `GUILD_MEMBERS`.
+If your bot is not verified and in less than 100 guilds, you can enable privileged gateway intents in the [Discord Developer Portal](https://discord.com/developers/applications) under "Privileged Gateway Intents" in the "Bot" section.
+If your bot is already verified or is about to [require verification](https://support.discord.com/hc/en-us/articles/360040720412), you need to request privileged intents.
+You can do this in your verification application or by reaching out to Discord's [support team](https://dis.gd/contact), including why you require access to privileged intents.

-Before storming off and doing so you should stop and carefully think about if you need these events.
+Before storming off and doing so, you should stop and carefully think about if you need these events.
 Discord made them opt-in so users across the platform can enjoy a higher level of [privacy](https://en.wikipedia.org/wiki/Privacy_by_design).
 Presences can expose quite a bit of personal information through games and online times, for example.
 You might find it sufficient for your bot to have a little less information about all guild members at all times, considering you still get the command author as GuildMember from the command execution message and can fetch targets separately.

 ### Symptoms in version 12